noahlange/tiddlymark/README.md

-# TiddlyWiki Plugins
+# tiddlymark

+A server-based [TiddlyWiki](https://tiddlywiki.com/) distribution for improved Markdown support.

-A handful of TiddlyWiki plugins designed to make things a little friendlier for folks from the mainstream JS ecosystem, the scripts to bundle them, and some half-baked typings for TiddlyWiki.
+Most of the codebase is a collection of TiddlyWiki plugins designed to make things a little friendlier for folks from the mainstream JS and web dev ecosystems.

+The rest is composed of a few generic scripts to generate the plugin files and some half-baked TS types for TiddlyWiki as a whole.

+### Included plugins

-## markdown-plus
+#### markdown-plus

 Alternative parser/renderer that uses `simple-markdown` to build a JsonML tree instead of generating raw HTML.
 We can then take advantage of TiddlyWiki's HTML